- Home

 Learn the answers to these questions:

-- What changes may you notice?
+- What kinds of changes might you notice?

 - Why do these changes happen?